 The accompanying unaudited quarterly condensed consolidated financial statements of Willis Towers Watson and our subsidiaries are presented in accordance with the rules and regulations of the SEC for quarterly reports on Form 10-Q and therefore do not include all of the information and footnotes required by U.S. GAAP.
+We have reclassified certain prior period amounts to conform to the current period presentation due to the recognition of discontinued operations and assets and liabilities as held-for-sale (see below for further discussion).
 In the opinion of management, these condensed consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments, which are necessary for a fair presentation of the condensed consolidated financial statements and results for the interim periods.
 All intercompany accounts and transactions have been eliminated in consolidation.
 The condensed consolidated financial statements should be read together with the Company's Annual Report on Form 10-K, filed with the SEC on February 23, 2021, and may be accessed via EDGAR on the SEC's web site at www.sec.gov.

-The results of operations for the three and six months ended June 30, 2021 are not necessarily indicative of the results that can be expected for the entire year.
+The results of operations for the three and nine months ended September 30, 2021 are not necessarily indicative of the results that can be expected for the entire year.
 The Company experiences seasonal fluctuations of its revenue.
 Revenue is typically higher during the Company's first and fourth quarters due primarily to the timing of broking-related activities.
 The results reflect certain estimates and assumptions made by management, including those estimates used in calculating acquisition consideration and fair value of tangible and intangible assets and liabilities, professional liability claims, estimated bonuses, valuation of billed and unbilled receivables, and anticipated tax liabilities that affect the amounts reported in the condensed consolidated financial statements and related notes.

-Risks and Uncertainties Related to the COVID-19 Pandemic
+Risks and Uncertainties Related to the COVID-19 Pandemic and the Related Economic Environment

-The COVID-19 pandemic has had an adverse impact on global commercial activity, including the global supply chain, and has contributed to significant volatility in the global financial markets including, among other effects, occasional declines in the equity markets, changes in interest rates and reduced liquidity on a global basis.
-With regard to the effects on our own business operations and those of our clients, suppliers and other third parties with whom we interact, the Company has regularly considered the impact of COVID-19 on our business, taking into account our business resilience and continuity plans, financial modeling and stress testing of liquidity and financial resources.
+The COVID-19 pandemic has had an adverse impact on global commercial activity, particularly on the global supply chain and workforce availability, and has contributed to significant volatility in the global financial markets including, among other effects, occasional declines in the equity markets, changes in interest rates and reduced liquidity on a global basis.
+With regard to the effects on our own business operations and those of our clients, suppliers and other third parties with whom we interact, the Company has regularly considered the impact of COVID-19 and the wider economic results on our business, taking into account our business resilience and continuity plans, financial modeling and stress testing of liquidity and financial resources.

-Generally, the COVID-19 pandemic did not have a material adverse impact on our overall financial results during 2020 or on our results for the first half of 2021; however, during 2020 and through the first quarter of 2021, the COVID-19 pandemic had a negative impact on our revenue growth, primarily in our businesses that are discretionary in nature.
-We saw an increased demand for these services, which improved revenue growth, in the second quarter of 2021.
-We believe this positive trend could continue for the remainder of the year but may vary based on further disruptions to the supply chain, workforce availability, vaccination rates and further social-distancing orders in jurisdictions where we do business.
+Generally, the COVID-19 pandemic did not have a material adverse impact on our overall financial results during 2020 or on our results through the third quarter of 2021; however, during 2020 and through the first quarter of 2021, the COVID-19 pandemic had a negative impact on our revenue growth, primarily in our businesses that are discretionary in nature.
+We saw an increased demand for these services, which improved revenue growth, in the second and third quarters of 2021.
+We believe this positive trend could continue for the remainder of the year with some variability based on further disruptions to the supply chain, workforce availability, vaccination rates and further social-distancing orders in jurisdictions where we do business.